-Although there is nothing particularly fancy about this new collection, I must admit that its members indeed look wonderful regardless whether it is a simple version with silvered opaline dial or a more advanced one featuring blue Geneva Stripes.
-All of these dressy timekeepers seem to be equally adequate for the job.
+Although there is nothing particularly fancy about this new collection, I must admit that its members indeed look wonderful regardless of whether it is a simple version with a silvered opaline dial or a more advanced one featuring blue Geneva Stripes.
+All of these dressy timekeepers are equally adequate for the job.

 Case & Strap